MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 ### External network breadth

-External network breadth refers to the number of distinct external domains with whom a person had at least two meaningful interactions within the last 28 days (or if reported by month, within the last month).
-(A meaningful interaction consists of an email, meeting, call, or three instant messages involving from two to eight people.)
+External network breadth refers to the number of distinct external domains with whom a person had at least two [meaningful interactions](glossary.md#meaningful-interaction-definition) within the last 28 days (or if reported by month, within the last month).

 ![External network breadth](../images/wpa/use/35-ext-collab-network-breadth.png)

 **Bar chart**

-Each bar in the graph represents the total number of distinct external domains with whom measured employees from this group had two meaningful interactions in the selected date range in [Page settings](#page-settings).
+Each bar in the graph represents the total number of distinct external domains with whom measured employees from this group had two [meaningful interactions](glossary.md#meaningful-interaction-definition) in the selected date range in [Page settings](#page-settings).

 The Average line on this bar chart represents the total number of distinct external domains with whom the measured employees in the company had at least two meaningful interactions in the selected date range divided by the total number of organizations.

 **Trend chart**

-The "group average" point for a given week in the trend chart represents the total number of distinct external domains with whom the measured employees in the company had at least two meaningful interactions in the selected date range divided by the total number of organizations for that week.
+The "group average" point for a given week in the trend chart represents the total number of distinct external domains with whom the measured employees in the company had at least two [meaningful interactions](glossary.md#meaningful-interaction-definition) in the selected date range divided by the total number of organizations for that week.

 The "group average" point per week for each selected group in the trend chart represents the total number of distinct external domains with whom the measured employees in the selected group had at least two meaningful interactions in that week.